Crisis and Resilience Fund

 Before you apply you will need all the information listed above to hand, for you and members of your household.
 There is not an option to save your application and return to it later.
 You will not be able to submit your application without this information.

-Once your application has been submitted our team will review your application which can take up to 14 working days.
-Your application will be reviewed by a member of our team who will assess your application.
+Once your application has been submitted it will be reviewed and assessed by a member of our team.
 Please provide the correct contact information as our team may need to contact you if they have any queries about your application.

 If you are contacted by the LWAS team to provide further information you must provide this within 7 working days otherwise your application will be declined and you will need to re-apply.